 Stephen Furst (June 17) – Actor, director and producer.
 Played Fan Boy in Freakazoid!, Booster and Blister in Buzz Lightyear of Star Command and its related media, and provided a voice in an episode of Bobby’s World.

 Joan Lee (July 7) – Wife of legendary comic creator Stan Lee, often credited as the muse that led to the creation of the Marvel Universe.
 She participated in several projects based on Marvel properties, including the recurring role of Madame Web in Spider-Man: The Animated Series.

 Wally Burr (July 9) – Along with being an actor, he performed a variety of tasks on many different shows.
-He starred as Ray Palmer, aka The Atom, in The All-New Super Friends Hour and Super Friends (1980) and Emmett Benton and Harvey Gabor in Jem.
+He starred as Ray Palmer, aka The Atom, in The All-New Super Friends Hour and Super Friends (1980), Emmett Benton and Harvey Gabor in Jem, and Tagg and the narrator in Dino-Riders.
 He was the co-producer of Doctor Dolittle (1970); the recording director for Valley of the Dinosaurs, Devlin, Clue Club, Dynomutt Dog Wonder, The Mumbly Cartoon Show, The Scooby-Doo/Dynomutt Hour, The All-New Super Friends Hour, Scooby’s Laff-A-Lympics, Jana of the Jungle, Godzilla (1978) and Captain Caveman and the Teen Angels; and the voice director for The Addams Family (1973), Super Friends (1973), Spider-Man (1981), Meatballs and Spaghetti, Inspector Gadget, Jem and Dino-Riders.